 1. How many Fellows will be selected for the 2022-2023 cohort?

 Up to 15 Fellows will be selected for the first cohort.
-Applications will reopen in summer 2022 for the second cohort.
+Applications will reopen in early Spring 2022 for the second cohort.
 Our goal is for the majority of participating Fellows to be professionals of color.

 2. Do applicants need previous experience in postsecondary Career Technical Education (CTE)?

 No. Experience in postsecondary CTE is not required.
 However, this Fellowship is not designed for those who are newly entering the CTE profession or exclusively seeking professional development to improve secondary dual enrollment programs.
 A strong background in delivering, supporting, or designing CTE programs is required to be eligible to apply.
 This experience can cover a broad range of fields:

 - State education, labor and workforce agencies;

 - K-12 institutions, four-year college, community colleges or area technical centers;

 3. Is previous leadership experience required to apply?

 This Fellowship is for both current or aspiring leaders, but is not designed for those who are new to CTE or have limited years of service in CTE

 4. When does the Fellowship begin and end?

 The Fellowship will begin in Fall 2021 and will end Winter 2023.

 5. In what format will Fellowship events be held?

 Workshops and coaching will be conducted virtually.
 Participants will be offered the opportunity to meet in person in Spring 2022 at Advance CTE’s annual meeting and will be required to meet in-person at the ECMC Foundation convening of Fellows is held annually.
 Partial or full compensation for travel will be provided for all in-person events.

 6. How much time will the Fellowship take?

 Advance CTE anticipates that Fellows will spend up to 10 hours per month working on Fellowship-related responsibilities.
 The Fellowship's curriculum includes eight, half-day virtual workshops that include pre-and post-work for each workshop.
 Fellows will be expected to work on a real-world project throughout the duration of the program.
 Additionally, Fellows will be offered monthly coaching sessions and have access to a network of national leaders.

 7. Who is providing input on the curriculum?